avishaigonen123/CTF_writeups/hackthebox/HackNet/index.md

 The problem with that is that `DTL`, or `Django Template Langauge` is very strict, so i can't execute commands at all, or even include variables that are globals.
 The only thing i can do is to include variables that are in context, which means the Template Engine uses on run.

 First, i tried the `users` variable, because it probably exists, something that holds all the users on the page, to print their attributes and use their image.
-I sent this payload: `{{ users }}`:
+I sent this payload: {% raw %}{{ users }}{% endraw %}:

 I got back this response: